-Two new instruments were proposed in 2016 and 2017 to create the ECRIS-Third Country National system, which will make ECRIS more efficient when it comes to the exchange of criminal records information about non-EU nationals.
+Two proposals agreed in April 2019 will strengthen ECRIS and create the ECRIS-Third Country National system (ECRIS-TCN).
+It will make the system more efficient when it comes to the exchange of information on criminal records held on non-EU nationals.